Last Updated on June 21, 2026 by Daniel Globe

 Key Takeaways

-- Withholding of removal protects an individual from being removed to a country where persecution on a protected ground is more likely than not (8 CFR § 1208.16).
+- Withholding of removal protects you from deportation to a country where persecution is more likely than not, based on race, religion, nationality, membership in a particular social group, or political opinion (8 CFR § 1208.16).

-- Work authorization is available: recipients of withholding may obtain an EAD under 8 CFR § 274a.12(a)(10); USCIS currently permits some EADs (including A10) to be valid for up to 5 years (USCIS, 2024-09-27).
+- Work authorization is available.
+You can obtain an Employment Authorization Document (EAD) under 8 CFR § 274a.12(a)(10), with some EADs valid for up to 5 years (USCIS, 2024).

 Eligibility for Withholding of Removal

-Establishing Likelihood of Persecution (“more likely than not”)
+Establishing Likelihood of Persecution (“More Likely Than Not”)

 Government Involvement or Inability to Control Harm